jqiallnatural/React-Native-First-App/README.md

 ----

 1) **[Install Expo from here](https://docs.expo.io/versions/v35.0.0/get-started/installation/)**
-2) Create a new expo app with `expot init my-new-project`

 #### **Following the Expo instructions will let your preview your app on either a simulator or physical device:**